 Master's Degree in Organizational Behavior

-The Organizational Behavior master’s degree program in Fresno emphasizes the psychological principles of behavior that focus on individual and group performance within an organizational setting.
+The Organizational Behavior master’s degree program in San Francisco and Fresno emphasizes the psychological principles of behavior that focus on individual and group performance within an organizational setting.
 Courses focus on approaches to managerial skill development, emphasizing the “human side” of enterprise and the behavioral aspects of managing change.

 Organizational Change and Development

-Students acquire knowledge and skills applicable to management practices, theory and systems, ethics, organizational social responsibility, leadership, conflict management, employee engagement, and interventions for assisting in organizational change and development.
+Students acquire knowledge and skills applicable to management practices, theory and systems, ethics, organizational social responsibility, leadership, conflict management, employee engagement, team development, interventions for assisting in organizational change, and development.